wangxuwei/rust-xp-aipack-server/guide/webui/best-practice/views-best-practice.md

 - the dcoHub event is for some objects change
 - if the pcss file name match a view for examples, v-users.pcss match the name v-users.ts, all css codes with pcss best practice will wrote in the pcss file, make sure when create a view component, create the pcss file

+- when bind event, should always follow the rules the like onEvent, onHub
+- for the _render() should always define outside the view, and return html
+- the priviate methods should not startWith "#"
+- better to use "pointer" events than "mouse" events

 ### tips: